mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 ### Providers ###

-Conceptually Angular has an IoC container that only supports a singelton lifecycle.
+Conceptually, Angular has an IoC container that only supports a singelton lifecycle.
 IoC containers typically allow you to register either instances or factories that create instances.
 All that should sound familiar if you come from .NET or Java and use an IoC container.
 Internally Angular's IoC container only allows you register a *provider* (in Angular parlance).
 A provider is essentially a *factory* that can create an instance:

 ```js
 {